mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

   - Laplacian matrix
 ---

 *At the heart of of a number of important machine learning algorithms, such as spectral clustering, lies a matrix called the graph Laplacian.
-In this post, I'll walk through the intuition behind the graph Laplacian and describe how it represents the discrete analog to the Laplacian operator on continuous multivariate functions.*
+In this post, I'll walk through the intuition behind the graph Laplacian and describe how it represents the discrete analogue to the Laplacian operator on continuous multivariate functions.*

 Introduction
 --------------